-In the spirit of the holiday, here is our featured Oswego love story for 2016:
+In the spirit of the holiday, here are our featured Oswego love stories for 2017:

 Ariel Powers ’13 and Brian West ’13 were married on Aug.
 15, 2015.
 The couple met at freshman orientation.
 They now reside in West Laurens, New York.